What is Hydrogen Water, and Should You Drink It?

 Is Hydrogen Water Just a Trend?

 For many of us Americans, hydrogen-infused water seems like a new thing.
 However, it’s reportedly been a pillar of Japan’s wellness culture for at least a decade.
+Similar to the growing trend of rice water, which geishas and noblewomen used, known as “Nuka Bijin,” to achieve clear, porcelain-like skin, explains Ancient Origins.

 Recognizing hydrogen’s potential health benefits, Japan started producing ready-to-drink hydrogen water products and manufactured home hydrogen water machines.
 But beyond drinking hydrogen-infused water, people in Japan also used it for health-related purposes.
 Not too long ago, Japan’s Ministry of Health approved hydrogen-infused saline IVs to treat infections.